yujincheng08/ZJU-UGCourse/DM/HW2.md

         - 100
             The average number of iterations is 45.427.
     1. If the training data is not linearly separable, the algorithm will loop endless.
+- b.
+Linear Regression
+    1. When the size of the linearly separable training set is 100, the train error rate is 3.891%, and the test error rate is 1.8%.
+    1. When the size of the training set that is not linearly separable is 100, the train error rate is 13.6659%, and the test error rate is 5.2%.
+    1. The training error rate is 49% and the test error rate is 54.96%.
+    1. After transformation, the training error rate becomes 5.0% and the test error rate becomes 5.2%.